1 Introduction

 - The kubectl CLI is the default tool to access and manage your Kubernetes cluster

-- Install kubectl based on the instructions provided in Install and Set Up kubectl
+- Install Minikube using the instructions provided in Install Minikube

-- With Minikube, a local cluster can be created that is convenient for exploring Kubernetes (if you have an account for one of the cloud providers and you choose to use that, this step can be skipped)
+- Minikube allows you to create a local cluster that is convenient for exploring Kubernetes (if you have an account for one of the cloud providers and you choose to use that, this step can be skipped)

-The how-to is based on working with a Unix-like system.
+This how-to uses commands for a Unix-like system.
 The commands for Windows may be slightly different.

 The deployment of your Mendix app needs the following Kubernetes components: